MSc in Applied Mathematics: Career Path

 Eligibility

-Eligibility requirements for a Master of Science (MSc) in Applied Mathematics program can vary depending on the specific institution and program.
+Eligibility requirements for a Master of Science (MSc) in Applied Mathematics program can vary depending on the institution and program.
 However, some common requirements may include:

 • A bachelor's degree in mathematics or a related field, such as physics, engineering, or computer science.